carydrew/Roulette/README.md

         Then it adds in another random int to similate the ball throw.
         Uses Modulo to get the number it would land on.
         ** Future will add a strength function to the ball from the dealer to have each dealer throw differently.

+Outcome class:
+    Takes in a number or string from the wheel/bin class and then will return the odds.

+Bet class:
+    Takes in the bet.
+Returns the value of the bet after the win.